 The University of Kentucky offers over 600 student organizations from academic interest to fine arts to student government.
 With that amount of clubs to choose from, you would be hard-pressed not to find an avenue for your interests or further education.

-Perhaps the University of Kentucky was already on your radar and the information provided helped to solidify your decision.
-Whatever the outcome, the journey through college will not only set you up for your future but be an experience you will always remember.
+Perhaps the University of Kentucky was already on your radar, and the information provided helped to solidify your decision.

 Disclaimer: The views and opinions expressed in this article are those of the authors and do not necessarily represent those of the College Reality Check.